cjxe/blog/_posts/a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions/2024-08-11-a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions.md

 Europe/Berlin // Similar to running `sudo systemsetup -gettimezone` in a bash shell.
 ```

-# Some problems and solutions that I came across
+# Some time calculation problems and their solutions that I came across while software engineering

 **Disclaimer**: I obfuscated sensitive information (such as the name of the market/exchange) to prevent any sensitive information from being leaked.